 Icons might seem like a minor component of app development and promotion, but they're not to be skimped on.
 These teeny images are often going to be the first interaction that potential clients ever have with your product - half-ass the process, and there's a great chance that casual shoppers won't even spare your entry a second thought.
-Even if they do, a well-made icon sends an instant message that the app behind it keeps to a similar standard; an ugly one just tells users that they're in for a headache-inducing experience.
+Even if they do, a well-made icon on the app store sends an instant message that the product behind it keeps to a similar standard; an ugly one just tells users that they're in for a headache-inducing experience.

 If you'd like to make sure you fall firmly into the first category, never fear.
-We've got some icon design tips and handy examples to make sure that your app stands out in the store and on users' phones.
+We've got some moible app icon design tips, inspiration, and handy examples to make sure that your app stands out in the store and on users' phones.

 Keep design simple

 The vast majority of top apps (the gaming category being a notable exception) have a single-color background with a single color logo.
 You may be strongly tempted to use a full-color version of your beautiful new logo.
 Resist.